jungleistx/fullstackopen/part4/bloglist/README.md

 ---
 ### <ins> bloglist </ins>
 - backend for blogs.
-Possibility to POST, DELETE, PUT and GET blogs.
+  - POST, DELETE, PUT and GET blogs
+  - POST and GET users
+  - POST login

 #### How to run
   - ```npm install```